Dr. Timothy M. Roberts

 Read Dr. Roberts's China blog at www.robertsinchina.WORDPRESS.com

-Dr. Roberts has been the recipient of numerous awards and fellowships, including two Andrew Mellon Foundation Research Fellowships, to fund his research at the Massachusetts Historical Society and the Virginia State Historical Society.
-He also was the recipient of three National Endowment for the Humanities (NEH)/American Library Association (ALA) grants for the study of the Civil War and the American civil rights movement, as well as the Joan Nordell Visiting Fellowship from Harvard University's Houghton Library for study of American missionaries.
-He been selected to participate in two NEH Summer Institutes, and in 2006 won the Ralph D. Gray Best Article Prize from the Society of Historians of the Early American Republic.
-He has also won research grants from the London Royal Historical Society and Oxford University's Faculty of Modern History. in 2013 Roberts received a U.S. Fulbright lectureship to teach at Zhejiang University in Hangzhou, China.
-To read his blog about this experience subscribe to www.robertsinchina.wordpress.com.
+Dr. Roberts has been the recipient of numerous awards and fellowships, including a Fulbright Lecture Award to teach at Zhejiang University in Hangzhou, China.
+He previously was awarded two Andrew Mellon Foundation Research Fellowships, two National Endowment for the Humanities (NEH)/American Library Association (ALA) grants, and the Joan Nordell Visiting Fellowship from Harvard University's Houghton Library.
+He has been selected to participate in two NEH Summer Institutes, and in 2006 won the Ralph D. Gray Best Article Prize from the Society of Historians of the Early American Republic.
+In 2015 he won WIU's Provost Award for Excellence in Internationalizing the Campus.